The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: The exact correlation function likelihood

 As $\bvec{t}$ only appears in the sum in \cref{eq:char_ana}, taking derivatives separates the dimensions to our advantage.
 Noting that $\bvec{A}^{-1} (\bvec{t} = \bvec{0}) = \mathbb{1}$ and $\vert \bvec{A} \vert (\bvec{t} = \bvec{0}) = 1$\footnote{Note that all operations like matrix multiplication, taking the determinant and inverse commute with setting $\bvec{t} = 0$.
 For taking the inverse this holds if $\bvec{A} = \bvec{A}_0 + t \bvec{A}_1$, where $\bvec{A}_0$ must be invertible.
 This is the case for our definition of $\bvec{A}$.} one can compute

 This is the general, non-central second moment.
 Subtracting the product of the means, we arrive at the covariance of correlation functions

 A similar result was derived in \citet{dahlen2008a}.
+Naturally, this covariance inherits a parameter dependence through the pseudo-$a_{\ell m}$ covariance $\bvec\Sigma$.
+In the following, we retain this parameter dependence for the exact likelihood construction, while for the Gaussian likelihood comparison we use a covariance fixed at the fiducial cosmology.
 The sparsity of the combination matrices $\bvec{M}$ and the trace operator will allow for substantial numerical simplifications which we will come back to in Sec.~\ref{sec:implementation}